29 Tips To Improve Your Trade Show & Event Marketing

 - Live candid video with customers and booth visitors (think Facebook & Instagram “Stories”)

 - Most importantly… Have food and drinks available

 POST-SHOW: The follow-through that turns encounters into sales

 - Follow up with all visitors the week following the trade show

 - Debrief with your team on their show experience, capture ideas for next year’s show

 - Create a “Thank You” e-blast landing page with photos and video segments featuring visiting customers, prospects and partners

-- Write a post-show blog and post to social channels summarizing your activities and high points of the show
+- Write a post-show blog and post to social channels summarizing your activities and high points of the trade show